The Internal Responsibility System

 One of the primary purposes of the Occupational Health and Safety Act (OHSA) is to facilitate a strong internal responsibility system (IRS) in the workplace.
 To this end, the OHSA lays out the duties of employers, supervisors, workers, constructors and workplace owners.

-Under Canadian law (MOL-H&S Act), Principal Investigators (defined as employers/supervisors) are assigned responsible for the safety of Students, PDFs, RAs, and others.
+Under Canadian law (MOL-H&S Act), Principal Investigators are defined as employers/supervisors and are assigned responsibility for the safety of Students, PDFs, RAs, and others.

 The Department supports and promotes high Health & Safety Standards and the IRS.
 Tasks and responsibilities include: